KhanPython/dispense-prop/README.md

 ---

-### Features
+### Features:

-- Customizable Prop Spawning: Spawn a specified number of props from a given origin with configurable settings.
+- **Customizable Prop Spawning:** Spawn a specified number of props from a given origin with configurable settings.
-- Automatic Prop Removal: Optionally remove props automatically after a configurable duration.
+- **Automatic Prop Removal:** Optionally remove props automatically after a configurable duration.
-- Attraction Mechanism:  Move props toward a target object within a defined attraction distance, with optional physics-based motion.
+- **Attraction Mechanism:**  Move props toward a target object within a defined attraction distance, with optional physics-based motion.
-- Physics-Based Dispensing: Simulate natural, physics-driven prop dispensing.
+- **Physics-Based Dispensing:** Simulate natural, physics-driven prop dispensing.
 The latter attraction works by per-frame positional changes using PivotTo.
-- Event Callbacks: Attach custom logic to prop spawn, removal, and group completion events for added flexibility.
+- **Event Callbacks:** Attach custom logic to prop spawn, removal, and group completion events for added flexibility.

 ---

-### Installation via Wally
+### Installation via Wally:

 1. Ensure you have the [Wally package manager](https://github.com/UpliftGames/wally) installed on your system.
 2. Add the following line to your `wally.toml` file under the `[dependencies]` section: